 The key to success in a combined grade classroom is COMBINATION.
 All ‘straight’ grade classrooms already have multiple levels and abilities.
 Your parents are in the grade level mindset.
 Educate them and your students and you’ll have a great year together.

 What are your experiences with combined classrooms?
 What has worked for you?
-What would you like to improve?
+And what would you like to improve?
 Share your thoughts with us in the comments below.